RuxiC/IntroductionToRobotics/README.md

 A link to a video showcasing functionality: https://youtu.be/CIR4kEd2AJE

 ## hw4_stopwatch_timer
 In this homework I tried to implement a stopwatch timer that counts in 10ths of a second and has a save lap functionality.
-It starts from "000.0" and offers functions such as start/stop, lap recording, and reset.
+It starts from "000.0" and offers functions such as start/stop, lap recording and reset.
 The lap button, when pressed during a run, stores up to four lap times, and the reset button clears the display and laps during a pause.
 For this task I used the 4 digit 7 segment display, 3 buttons, resistors and wires.

 ![Photo of my setup](https://github.com/RuxiC/IntroductionToRobotics/blob/main/Homeworks/stopwatch_timer.jpeg?raw=true)

-A link to a video showcasing functionality:
+A link to a video showcasing functionality: https://youtu.be/JQ-PNJByb1A